deep-diver/ai-paper-reviewer/content/paper-reviews/2410.11331/index.md

 > </details>

-> Table 3 compares the performance of different quantized language models across various hardware platforms, showing their inference speeds in tokens per second.
+> Table 3 presents a comparison of the performance of different quantized language models across various hardware platforms, showing inference speeds in tokens per second for GPU, CPU, and Mac systems.

 </details>